KPRI: History

 The original push to build a radio station on the Pala Indian Reservation came about in 2007 in response to the need for better communication throughout the reservation during the wildfires (see Witch Fire) in San Diego.
 Pala Tribal Council leader Kilma S. Lattin approached the Tribal Council with the plan and secured funding.
 The station received its original construction permit from the Federal Communications Commission (FCC) on January 29, 2009.

 The station was assigned the call sign KUUP by the Federal Communications Commission on March 30, 2009.
 While still under construction, the station was assigned new call sign KOPA on May 6, 2009.
 The call sign was changed to KPRI on March 23, 2018 with the initials standing for "Kupa Pala Rez Indians".
 Kupa is the name of the ancestral home near Warner Springs of the majority of the Pala tribe.

 The station applied to the FCC for its license to cover on December 3, 2010, and the FCC accepted this application for filing on December 6, 2010.
 This application was amended on January 12, 2011, and on February 3, 2011, the FCC issued the station its broadcast license.
 KOPA signed on as "Pala Rez Radio 91.3" on February 3, 2011.

 Initially the station featured a mix of music, talk radio, and cultural programs.
 Lattin hosted a talk show called "The Pala Nation" and hired John Fox as station master.
-During the first seven years on the air, programs originating on Rez Radio have won 19 San Diego Press Club awards including 2012, 2013, 2014, 2015, and 2016 in the "Best Radio Newscast" category for John Fox's Pala Today News at Noon (the category was retired after 2016) and 2013-2017 "Best Interview Program" by the Galaxy Moonbeam Night Site program with Gilbert Smith and Mike Bragg.
-In 2014, "Pala Life Past and Present", an interview, native music and archives show hosted by Pala tribal member Eric Ortega won first place in the talk/interview category and went on to win Best of Show for the radio division.

 Select programming and IDs, including hourly time checks are spoken in Pa'enexily, the traditional language of the Cupeños.